zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ### Registering a ZenML Stack
-To bring the Kubernetes orchestrator, metadata store, and all the AWS infrastructure together, we will register them in a ZenML stack.
+To bring the Kubernetes orchestrator, metadata store, and all the AWS infrastructure together, we will register them together in a ZenML stack.

 First, initialize ZenML in the same folder where you created the `run.py` file:
 ```shell
 zenml init
 ```

-Next, register the Kubernetes orchestrator and metadata store using the `<KUBE_CONTEXT>` you defined when setting up your EKS cluster above:
+Next, register the Kubernetes orchestrator and metadata store, using the `<KUBE_CONTEXT>` you used above:

 ```bash
 zenml orchestrator register k8s_orchestrator